GENERATION OF METEOROLOGICAL LOADS

 Z0 represents the terrain level in the global coordinate system of the model.

-The model is cut along this height with a horizontal plane, and only the part above the plane is placed into the wind tunnel simulation.
+The model is cut at this height with a horizontal plane, and only the part above the plane is placed into the wind tunnel simulation.

-If we want to consider the windflow influencing effects of surrounding buildings, we can define load panels enclosing the volumes of neighboring buildings.
+To consider the wind flow influencing effects of surrounding buildings, the user can define load panels enclosing the volumes of neighbouring buildings.

 ANALYSIS